gary0416/hdfstree/README.md

 ## Added
 - folder color is green (tree -C)
 - support files by -a (tree -a)
+- easy to switch multi cluster by using HADOOP_CONF_DIR env

 ## Changed
 - update hadoop version